-- Understand the impact of dementia on communication
+- Outline the impact of dementia on communication.

-- Identify and implement communication strategies which can be used to facilitate communication
+- Identify and implement communication strategies that support communicating well.

 In this course, you will complete the following modules:

-Completion of this course provides 2 hours of continuing professional education.
+Completion of this course provides 2 hours of continuing professional development.
 A Certificate of Completion is awarded upon successful completion.